Either way, we've got you covered.

 Since Florida only really has two seasons (hot and rainy, or less hot), snowbirds from the northern states make their way in from October to February.
 This vacation trend means more homes come on the market when the snowbirds leave.

-While the stats reflect this, it’s important to remember these different types of market as you analyze the data and consider selling your home.
+While the stats reflect this, it's important to remember the different types of markets as you analyze the data and consider selling your home.

 Best Time to Sell for a Profit

 The best time to sell a house in Florida for a profit is different than many parts of the country.
 While many suggest listing in the spring, data shows the best time to sell is in the winter.

 December homes sold for an average of 7.87% more than the annual average.
 It normally takes about four months to sell a home in Florida, so your best bet is to list the home in September for a December sale.

 November trails December in profit percentage at 3.83%, followed by May at 3.65%.

 The worst time to sell your house if profit is your goal is February where you can expect to make an average of 11.36% less than the annual average.
 If you miss the mark in December, these numbers indicate quite a loss in the coming months.